 You are entitled to a verbatim record of this hearing and the trial, which are recorded; you may have to pay a fee for this record.

 I have fully read (or had read to me) and completely understand this Traffic Advisement of Rights.
-I also waive and give up all of these rights if
+I also waive and give up all of these rights if I plead guilty or no contest.

 Today's Date